Certificate of International and Intercultural Competence (CIIC)

 What happens if a course that I have passed has already been accredited for my studies/another certificate?

-As long as the course meets the module requirements, it can be taken into account for the CIIC even if it has already been accredited in another context.
+As long as the course meets the elective's requirements, it can be taken into account for the CIIC even if it has already been accredited in another context.

 Can I take the course on intercultural competence without participating in the CIIC?